ihh/carder/README.md

 (see Dealer, below).

 For a basic demo (illustrating only the functionality, no content) see [here](https://ihh.github.io/carder/).

+The rest of this document is probably readable only by people with some programming experience.
+Eventually I'd like to write this up for more general use, but in the meantime:
+**if you are a writer who is interested in collaborating, please [get in touch](https://twitter.com/ianholmes/status/1366082361436217344)**.

 ~~~~
 $(document).ready (() => {